-Send letters to family asking your questions.
+Send letters to the family asking your questions.
 If you have access to a computer, send an email.
-Email is much quicker and my prefer way to work.
-It helps when people have time to sit and think about the questions before responding and respond at their convenience.
+Email is much quicker and my preferred way to work.
+It helps when people have time to sit and think about the questions before responding and can reply at their convenience.

 Send letters to or visit local libraries where family members lived.
 Most libraries have an archived section.
 Some librarians and historians at the library can be very useful and willing to help.
 Some things that can be found at the library include: family research completed by another researcher on your family, old maps, old books, local baptisms listings, marriages listing, death listings, and burial information.
 You never know what you could find, so it’s worth a visit or writing a letter.

 Send letters to churches where family members attended.
 Some churches are more than willing to help and do it for a small donation, or in my experience, free.
 Information found at a church could include: marriage, death, baptism, and burial.
-Some church records can be found on a county’s web site, many historians and members of churches have put church records online.
+Some church records can be found on a county’s website, and many historians and members of churches have put church records online.